stivale/stivale/STIVALE2.md

 } __attribute__((packed));
 ```

-The `permissions` field can have one of more of the following bits set, to determine
+The `permissions` field can have one or more of the following bits set, to determine
 the range's permissions:

 ```c
 #define STIVALE2_PMR_EXECUTABLE ((uint64_t)1 << 0)
 #define STIVALE2_PMR_WRITABLE   ((uint64_t)1 << 1)